-Evacuation order may be lifted Friday as California wildfire slows
+Evacuation orders lifted but California wildfire rages on

 A total of 44 large fires across 11 western states were burning on Thursday, according to the National Interagency Fire Center's website.

-Reporting by Brendan O'Brien in Milwaukee, editing by Larry King
+Reporting by Brendan O'Brien in Milwaukee, Gina Cherelus in New York and Dan Whitcomb in Los Angeles; Editing by Larry King and Bernadette Baum